apache/apisix-ingress-controller/docs/en/latest/monitoring.md

 APISIX has detailed telemetry data.
 With helm chart, we can easily configure the monitoring system.

-This tutorial will show how to acheive it.
+This tutorial will show how to achieve it.

 ## Install Prometheus and Grafana